 6. Hanging Ornaments

 Suspend plastic mercury glass ornaments from the ceiling using Christmas ribbons.
 This decorating idea works well in a hallway or entryway.
 Fill the area with the dangling ornaments suspended at differing heights for added drama.
 You can also mix in hanging strands of lights, faux snowflakes, and other decorations to round out the hanging display.
 This also works as a backdrop against a wall.
-Set it up behind tables as a fun backdrop, for example.
+Set it up behind tables for fun Christmas décor for events.

 7. Wall Garland